iterative/dvc.org/content/docs/user-guide/experiment-management.md

 registers checkpoints with DVC at runtime.
 This allows you, for example, to track the progress in deep learning techniques such as evolving neural networks.

-This kind of experiment is also derived fom your latest project version, but it tracks a series of variations (the checkpoints).
+This kind of experiment can also derived from a stable project version, but it tracks a series of variations (the checkpoints).
 You interact with them using `dvc exp run`, `dvc exp resume`, and `dvc exp reset` (see also the `checkpoint` field of `dvc.yaml` outputs).